 - Loud roar; similar to a freight train

 You can also tune in to the television and radio, as the National Weather Service issues announcements in the event of a tornado watch or warning in the form of a news "crawl" or an Emergency Broadcasting System test.
-Otherwise, a smartphone app that is capable of issuing push notifications, such as the free one from The Weather Channel, is ideal.
+Otherwise, a smartphone app that is capable of issuing push notifications is ideal.

 What Are Some of the Deadliest Tornadoes in US History?